Hazardous development

 Guidelines

-• performing a preliminary hazard analysis to support the development application by showing that risk levels do not preclude approval
+• performing a preliminary hazard analysis for potentially hazardous development to support the development application by demonstrating that risk levels do not preclude approval.

 • conducting a hazard and operability study, fire safety study and updating the hazard analysis done during the design phase